Non-Invasive Reconstruction of Intracranial EEG Across the Deep Temporal Lobe from Scalp EEG based on Conditional Normalizing Flow: Experiments

 The iEEG and EEG signals are preprocessed to remove artifacts and noise, ensuring high-quality data for model training.
 The preprocessing steps include wavelet denoising, downsampling, data division, and normalization.

 The wavelet denoising is performed using the discrete wavelet transform (DWT) with Symlet wavelets of order 4 (sym4), which helps suppress broadband noise while retaining the main morphological characteristics of the signals.
 A three-level decomposition is applied to each channel independently, producing the coefficient set \({A_3, D_3, D_2, D_1}\), where \(A_3\) denotes the level-3 approximation coefficients and \(D_\ell\) denotes the detail coefficients at level \(\ell\).
 The approximation coefficients \(A_3\) are retained without modification, and soft-thresholding is applied to all detail sub-bands \({D_1, D_2, D_3}\).
 The noise level is estimated using the median absolute deviation (MAD) computed over the concatenation of detail coefficients across levels, \(\hat{\sigma}=\mathrm{median}(|\mathrm{concat}(D_1,D_2,D_3)|)/0.6745\).
 A universal threshold is then determined based on the segment length (n) (number of time samples) as \(T=\hat{\sigma}\sqrt{2\ln(n)}\), and each detail coefficient (w) is shrunk via soft thresholding \(\mathcal{S}_T(w)=\mathrm{sign}(w)\max(|w|-T,0)\).
 Finally, the denoised signal is reconstructed by inverse DWT (IDWT) with symmetric boundary extension, and the reconstructed sequence is cropped to the original length to ensure temporal alignment with the original signal.
+We note that the effect of this denoising procedure on transient waveform morphology was not directly evaluated in the present study.
+Therefore, the subsequent waveform and spectral evaluations should be interpreted as reconstruction performance relative to the denoised and band-limited target signals, rather than as evidence that all transient morphological features in the original broadband iEEG recordings were preserved.